wittgroup-inc/uishift-sdk/README.md

 # UIShift SDK Configuration Guide

-UIShift is an SDK designed to dynamically generate user interfaces using Jetpack Compose based on a configuration file.
+UIShift is an SDK designed to dynamically generate user interfaces (***Server-driven UI***) using Jetpack Compose based on a configuration file.
 This document provides a detailed guide on how to create a `ScreenConfiguration` JSON document, including all available components, styles, actions, and example configurations.

 ## Overview